Hermann-SW/Raspberry_v1_camera_global_external_shutter/README.md

 ![airgun pellet frames](res/airgun.1st.anim.gif)

 <a name="9000eps"></a>Increasing PWM frequency from 3kHz to 9kHz will get a brighter background with unchanged settings.
 Since 30fps is maximal framerate for 1920x1080 frames, this frame got captured at 90fps at the price of resolution (now 640x480).
-This frame impressivly shows that lens distortion plays a role, because the real pellet trajectory is straight.
 Pointed pellet was shot through paper clamped at airgun muzzle, reduced speed of pellet is 96.9m/s:
 ![airgun pellet frames](res/pointed.pellet.frame0360.jpg)